-- an empty meta-context specifies that the overall computation is completed; it is processed as a final transition; - a non-empty meta-context specifies that the overall computation is not complete; $C_1 \cdot C_2$ is processed by switching to an cont1-state to process C_1 .
+- an empty meta-context specifies that the overall computation is completed; it is processed as a final transition; - a non-empty meta-context specifies that the overall computation is not completed; $C_1 \cdot C_2$ is processed by switching to a cont1-state to process C_1 .

-All in all, this abstract machine is a straight defunctionalized continuationpassing evaluator [6, 15].
+All in all, this abstract machine is a straight defunctionalized continuationpassing evaluator [6, 17].